Islamic Republic of Afghanistan

 The 1978 Marxist coup strained relations between Pakistan and Afghanistan.
 Pakistan took the lead diplomatically in the United Nations, the Non-Aligned Movement, and the Organization of the Islamic Conference in opposing the Soviet occupation.
 During the war against the Soviet occupation, Pakistan served as the primary logistical conduit for the Afghan resistance.
 Pakistan initially developed close ties to the Taliban regime, and extended recognition in 1997.
 Pakistan dramatically altered its policy in support of coalition efforts to remove the Taliban after September 11, 2001.
 Afghanistan and Pakistan are engaged in dialogue to resolve bilateral friction.
 Pakistan is also seeking to repatriate its Afghan refugee population, which is concentrated mostly in the Northwestern Frontier Province.

 Afghanistan's relations with Iran have fluctuated over the years, with periodic disputes over the water rights of the Helmand River as the main issue of contention.
 Following the Soviet invasion, which Iran opposed, relations deteriorated.
 Iran supported the cause of the Afghan resistance and provided financial and military assistance to rebel leaders who pledged loyalty to the Iranian vision of Islamic revolution.
 Following the emergence of the Taliban and their harsh treatment of Afghanistan's Shi'a minority, Iran stepped up assistance to the Northern Alliance.
 Relations with the Taliban deteriorated further in 1998 after Taliban forces seized the Iranian consulate in Mazar-e-Sharif and executed Iranian diplomats.
-Since the fall of the Taliban, Afghanistan's relations with Iran have improved, but they suffered a setback in spring 2007 with the mass deportations of undocumented Afghans from Iran.
+Since the fall of the Taliban, Afghanistan's relations with Iran have improved, but they suffered a setback in spring 2007 with the deportation of 200,000 undocumented Afghans from Iran.
 Iran has been active in Afghan reconstruction efforts, particularly in the western portion of the country.